majewsky/system-configuration/README.md

 # How to build

 Every subfolder (i.e. each hologram and holodeck) has a simple Makefile so that `make` builds the package.
-The top-level directory has a Makefile with the following targets:
+The top-level directory has a Makefile with targets for all the subdirectories, and a default target that builds all of them and collects the resulting packages in a pacman repo in the `repo` subdirectory:

-    make all                # default: build all packages make hologram-base      # build just that package, identical to `make -C hologram-base`
+    make all                # default: build all packages and compile a pacman repo make hologram-base      # build just that package, identical to `make -C hologram-base`

-There is an extra make target that builds a pacman repo with all packages in the `repo` subdirectory:

-    make repo

 Some holograms include sensible information that has been left out of this public repo.
 This information is in my private clones of this repo only, in the top-level directory of the repo in a `.env` file.
 The [`env.example`](env.example) file shows which environment variables are expected to be defined by `.env`.

+## AUR

+Some holograms reference packages from the AUR.
+These packages are included in here as submodules (thanks to AUR4 being based on Git repositories), and can individually be built with make targets of the form:

+    make package-yaourt     # build the package yaourt and all of its dependencies

+THe default target includes these package targets, so after `make all`, all holodecks, holograms and included AUR packages will be present in the `repo` subdirectory.